grom358/drupal-procedural-to-object-oriented/slides.md

 ## Factory Pattern

 * A factory is an object or method for creating objects.
-* Provides an abstraction for the creation of an object.
 * Decouples the code from specific classes.

 ![Factory](./images/factory.jpg "Factory")

+Note: In php, a factory is the abstraction for the creation of an object.
+A constructor results in an object of concrete class, so by having our dependent class using the new keyword to create the class its coupled with that specific class and is also adding responsibility to the class that is outside its behaviour.
+By using the factory pattern we can decouple from using concrete classes.
+Let's take a look at using a factory method in drupal 8.

 ---

-## Factory Pattern
+## Factory Method Pattern

 ```
 <?php